I. Protein Polymers, Crawling Cells and Comet Tails

 II.
 Mechanics and Dynamics of Rapid Cell Motility

 |Trouble Viewing?
 Try it on iTunes.Report a problem.|

-Julie Theriot grew up in Illinois and attended college at the Massachusetts Institute of Technology, graduating in 1988 with degrees in Physics and Biology.
-She pursued graduate training at the University of California at San Francisco with Dr. Timothy Mitchison, earning her Ph.D. in Cell Biology in 1993.
-After four years as a Whitehead Fellow at the Whitehead Institute for Biomedical Research in Cambridge, Massachusetts, she moved to the Stanford University School of Medicine where she is currently a Professor of Biochemistry and of Microbiology and Immunology.
+Julie Theriot attended college at the Massachusetts Institute of Technology, graduating with degrees in Physics and Biology.
+She pursued graduate training at the University of California, San Francisco, earning her Ph.D. in Cell Biology in 1993.
+After four years as a Fellow at the Whitehead Institute for Biomedical Research, Theriot moved to Stanford University School of Medicine where she is currently a Professor of Biochemistry and of Microbiology and Immunology.
 Since 2008, Theriot has also been an Investigator of the Howard Hughes Medical Institute.

 - Carlos Bustamante iBioSeminar: Biochemistry in Singulo: When Less Means More

 - Pascale Cossart iBioSeminar: The Bacterial Pathogen Listeria Monocytogenes

 - Anthony Hyman iBioSeminar: Building a Polymer: Microtubule Dynamics